Education: UPK AZ

 Today, out of state internet retailers do not have to charge sales tax unless they open up a distribution center or have some facility in the state (nexus).
 This essentially provides a disincentive for these companies to invest in jobs for Arizonans AND gives them an unfair advantage over our brick and mortar retailers that have made investments in facilities and jobs in Arizona.
 By making sure all retailers charge sales tax, we can both level the playing field and generate over $300 m in additional revenue for the state.

 Arizona is ground zero for dirty money because of bad choices made by our legislature and signed into law by our governor.
 I will work with both Republicans and Democrats to reverse the sorry state of affairs.
 I will advocate for and support legislation that requires full disclosure from any independent expenditure group.

 When I was growing up in Arizona, our political leaders demonstrated the basic values of collaboration and respect by working together at the State Capitol.
 When I moved back home to Arizona a few years ago, I was struck by how much the place I love had changed -- including a total breakdown in dialogue between Democrats and Republicans.

 I pledge to invite every member of the House Republican Caucus to a one on one meal during my first 90 days in office.
 Getting to know each other as people is a critical first start to find areas of common ground.

 Infrastructure and Trade

-Arizona should do all it can to help ensure the successful development of a deepwater port in Puerto Peñasco, or Rocky Point, which would immediately create a much higher demand for goods and services from Arizona.
+Our location along the border with Mexico provides us with a natural advantage, yet we lag far behind other border states in cross-border trade.
+Arizona should do all it can to help ensure the successful development of a deep -water port in Puerto Peñasco, or Rocky Point, which would immediately create a much higher demand for goods and services from Arizona.
 Investing in our infrastructure can help Arizona gain ground in this critical area.